yamato5810/quarto-presentation-with-plotly-slider/README.md

 ## About this page

 This page is about Quarto presentation with Plotly slider.

 I made it as a trial so there is still room for improvement.

-To see the slide, you may download the [html file](/01_quarto_presentation_and_plotly/quarto_presentation_with_plotly_slider.html) and then open it.
+To see the slide, you may download the [html file](/01_quarto_presentation_and_plotly/quarto_presentation_with_plotly_slider.html).
+(Click the "Download raw file" button.)

-If you want to see the pdf version of the slide, you may use quarto option to turn it into pdf file (Press E key).

 ## About folders in this site